 Shot in many other European locations, including Paris, some of the Prague scenes are the ones supposed to be set in Zurich, Switzerland.
 If you pay attention, you’ll be able to see Matt Damon sleeping in the park on Kampa Island or walking next to Prague’s Main Train Station.

 Fun fact: Brad Pitt turned down the role to play, alongside Robert Redford, in Spy Game… another spy movie partly shot in Prague.

 The Trial (1993)

-Directed by David Jones and written by Harold Pinter, The Trial is another adaptation of one of Kafka’s most famous books.
-Although it pales in comparison to Orson Welles’ 1962 own version, this little-known movie is nonetheless an interesting oddity you should most definitely take the time to watch.
+Directed by David Jones and written by Harold Pinter, The Trial is an adaptation of one of Kafka’s most famous books.
+Although it pales in comparison to Orson Welles’ 1962 version, this little-known movie is nonetheless an interesting oddity you should most definitely take the time to watch.